b4ckspace/faceshield/A3-Sheet-only/manual.md

   * Have the staples joining the stripes right inside of the staple area
   * Make sure the strip is parallel to the top and bottom edge
 * Staple the strip to the right side but make the strip 8 cm shorter than the shield
-  * The sides of the shild should bend backward
+  * The sides of the shield should bend backward
 * Bend the top of the sheet at the 4cm cuts so the sides and the top bend inwards
   * Make sure the 4x4cm tab is on the inside
   * Let the corners of the outside parts touch